i-doit/checkmk-web-api-client-php/README.md

 ## First call

 This is a simple "Hello, world!" example.
-It fetches all configured hosts from Check_MK:
+It fetches all configured hosts from Checkmk:

 ~~~ {.php}
 use bheisig\checkmkwebapi\API;